Call Toll-Free CA & USA

 Most of the main roads in Costa Rica are paved and are in good to fair condition.
 However, many side roads are in desperate need of repair.
-Over the last five years, great strides have been made to repair roads, but potholes and other road damages still persist.
-Therefore, we suggest renting an all-wheel drive vehicle (4×4) to maximize your comfort with higher clearance.
+Over the last eight years, great strides have been made to repair roads, but potholes and other road damage still persists.
+Therefore, we suggest renting an all-wheel drive vehicle (4x4) to maximize your comfort with higher clearance.

 Please keep in mind that new shocks and tires are not going to smooth out the ruts and hard-packed dirt roads that you may encounter.
 This is a part of Costa Rica; you may have to "rough it" a bit.
 Smile, roll with it and live to tell the tale of the car-sized pothole…they’re still out there…somewhere.